fiskaltrust/interface-doc/doc/appendix-at-rksv/reference-tables/reference-tables.md

 ### Type of Signature: ftSignatureType

-This table expands on the values provided in table <span class="underline">6.10.6</span> on page 54 with values applicable to the Austrian market.
+This table expands on the values provided in table <!-- TODO: table references --> <span class="underline">6.10.6</span> on page 5 <!-- TODO: page references -->4 with values applicable to the Austrian market.

 | **Value**            | **Description**                                                                                                                                       | **Version** |
 |----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|